-- 1. Your project must be concluded with a reference list (See Appendix B).
-If this element is missing, I will not grade your project. - 2.
-As this is a comprehensive assessment, your total project must reference at least 10 different sources from our class materials (readings, debates, videos, activities, discussions, etc.), not more than five of which can be related directly to a debate (summaries, debate handouts, debate presentations, etc.).
+- 1. Your project must include in-text and concluding citations (See Appendix B).
+If these elements are missing, I will not grade your project, and you will receive a zero. - 2.
+As this is a comprehensive assessment, your total project must reference at least 10 different sources from our class materials (readings, debates, videos, activities, discussions, etc.), not more than five of which can be related directly to a debate (summaries, debate handouts, debate presentations, etc.); you need to include material from at least five class sources that are not connected to a debate.
+Materials related to a single debate will only count as one of your 10 sources.
+That is, if you cite both sides of a single debate, or one side and the summary of a single debate, that will only count once.
 Your total score on the project will be reduced by 10% (7.5 points) if you fail to meet this requirement.
 That is, if you earn a 70/75 on the project, but fail to meet this requirement, you will receive a 62.5/75.